 The Instructor will assign common faults to one half of the group while the other half is pulling their arrows.
 Ask the archers that are pulling the arrows to wait at the targets, facing towards the back, while you talk to the new archers with their bows in their hands.
-The coaches will then have to identify what the errors are, and correct the student using the OREO technique.
+The coaches will then have to identify what the errors are, and correct the student using positive praise as well.